Space Mouse: Avon Publications

 The last story in that first issue, "Atomic Attack!", appears to be the earliest chronological adventure of Space Mouse (the hero shows Millie a rocket ship which he has just built, which is the same rocket ship used in the previous stories).
 In this tale, Space Mouse and Millie notice a strange growth in the backyard and discover that it is being caused by an atomic ray from Mars.
 Space Mouse believes that the whole Earth will be covered with the growth, choking off all forms of life.
 The hero takes Millie to the roof and shows her a new rocket ship that he has built, which they will take to Mars.
 After landing, they wander around the planet, not finding a soul.
-However, while they are sleeping, Millie is kidnapped.
+While they are sleeping, however, Millie is kidnapped.
 Space Mouse chases the kidnapper to a strange-looking city, where he discovers a ray machine projecting the atomic growth onto the Earth.
 He throws a monkey wrench into the machine, destroying it.
 The hero is captured by canine soldiers and brought before the Great Master, ruler of the planet Mars, a gigantic metallic dog holding Millie in his hand.
 The soldiers leave Space Mouse with the Master, who explains that the duo have interfered with his plans to invade Earth and turn everyone into slaves.
 For that crime, he sentences them to death.
 Space Mouse realizes the Great Master is just a big mechanical man, and discovers an ordinary cat inside.
-He forces the cat to release Millie, and the two race back to their rocket ship.
-However, the cat follows, begging Space Mouse to take him with them.
+He forces the cat to release Millie, and the two race back to their rocket ship, but the cat follows, begging Space Mouse to take him with them.
 The Martian soldiers found out what he is, and are now in pursuit.
 Back on Earth, after making the cat clean the growth from his yard, Space Mouse hands him over to the police.